namitshah/WAFL-Testbed/README.md

 # WAFL-Testbed
 A repository for testbed implementations of WAFL projects. <br/>
 An extension of the [WAFL-Testbed](https://github.com/jo2lxq/wafl/tree/testbed-develop/WAFL-Testbed) project (WAFL-MLP implementation).<br/>
+Also, please refer to the UTokyo [WAFL repository](https://github.com/jo2lxq/wafl).
 ### Modify the **Vanilla** Project's code (generalized minimal implementation) <br/> for deploying and testing any WAFL variant.
 ## Common Project Structure:
   - ctrl/